Get access to our best features

 Food from farms contaminated with ‘forever chemicals’ may pose human health risks: EPA

-- The U.S. EPA warns that two kinds of PFOS chemicals can harm human health when found in biosolids at concentrations as low as 1 part per billion after the material has been disposed of or used as fertilizer.
+• The U.S. EPA warns that two kinds of PFAS chemicals can harm human health when found in biosolids at concentrations as low as 1 part per billion after the material has been disposed of or used as fertilizer.

-- The EPA's draft risk assessment focuses on land application of biosolids, noting that it poses human health risks exceeding acceptable thresholds, especially for those consuming contaminated food and water.
+• The EPA's draft risk assessment focuses on land application of biosolids due to its proximity to food and water supply, indicating potential human health risks exceeding acceptable thresholds.

-- The EPA plans to set technology-based limits on wastewater discharges from industrial sources to help protect people from PFOS exposure.
+• The EPA plans to set technology-based limits on wastewater discharges from industrial sources upstream of wastewater treatment plants under the Effluent Limitations Guidelines program.

 Insights by Ground AI